LIPS-scheme/lips/REFERENCE.md

 (string->list string start)
 (string->list string start end)

-Function copy given range of string to list.
+Function that copies given range of string to list.
 If no start is specified it use start of the string, if no end is specified it convert to the end of the string.
 ```